 \section{Abstract}

-Stochastic differential equations are ubiquitous modelling tools in physics and the sciences.
-In most modelling scenarios, random fluctuations driving dynamics or motion have some non-trivial temporal correlation structure, which renders the SDE non-Markovian; a phenomenon commonly known as ``colored'' noise.
+Stochastic differential equations are ubiquitous modelling tools in applied mathematics and the sciences.
+In most modelling scenarios, random fluctuations driving dynamics or motion have some non-trivial temporal correlation structure, which renders the SDE non-Markovian; a phenomenon commonly known as ``coloured'' noise.
 Thus, an important objective is to develop effective tools for mathematically and numerically studying (possibly non-Markovian) SDEs.

 In this report, we formalise a mathematical theory for analysing and numerically studying SDEs based on so-called `generalised coordinates of motion'.
 Like the theory of rough paths, we analyse SDEs pathwise for any given realisation of the noise, not solely probabilistically.
 Like the established theory of Markovian realisation, we realise non-Markovian SDEs as a Markov process in an extended space.
 Unlike the established theory of Markovian realisation however, the Markovian realisations here are accurate on short timescales and may be exact globally in time, when flows and fluctuations are analytic.